4-year-old girl burnt on beach sand heated by disposable BBQ

 Lack of awareness

 Most people view these appliances as being fairly safe and harmless, yet it must be recognised that when placed on sand, several inches of the surrounding sand can also become extremely hot.
-Exmouth Beach Rescue Club spokesperson admitted to a lack of awareness regarding disposable barbeques.
-Nigel Snowshall, from the club, said: “People do not realise how hot the sand gets underneath these barbeques and how long it stays hot for.
+Exmouth Beach Rescue Club spokesperson admitted to a lack of awareness regarding disposable barbecues.
+Nigel Snowshall, from the club, said: “People do not realise how hot the sand gets underneath these barbecues and how long it stays hot for.
 It gets very hot for several inches.”

 Furthering this, it has been noted that users of these disposable barbeques should not dispose of them in local bins, but rather leave them at the side of the bins for safe disposal.